Linear Classification of Neural Manifolds with Correlated Variability

-\emph{Discussion:} In this letter, we considered the problem of linearly separating a set of high-dimensional manifolds whose centroids and axes are correlated with one another.
+\emph{Discussion:} In this Letter, we considered the problem of linearly separating a set of high-dimensional manifolds whose centroids and axes are correlated with one another.
 We first derived an expression for the capacity of general manifolds with arbitrary covariance tensors.
 After showing that the resulting expression outperforms previous capacity estimators when presented with correlated manifolds, we turned to the problem of interpreting the resulting expression for the capacity.
-To this end, we considered the problem of linearly separating spheres with homogenous correlations along the centroids and axes.
+To this end, we considered the problem of linearly separating spheres with homogeneous correlations along the centroids and axes.
 The resulting expression for the capacity closely tracks the capacity for points with an effective margin determined by the geometry and correlations of the spheres.
-Remarkably, we found that centroid and axis correlations respectively play the same role as the distance of the spheres from the origin and the sphere radii.
+Remarkably, we found that centroid and axis correlations play the same roles as the distance of the spheres from the origin and the sphere radii, respectively.
 These findings reveal a duality between representational geometry and correlations with respect to the problem of classification.

 Our work suggests two main subsequent lines of research.
 First, given the rising popularity and sophistication of geometric analysis methods in neuroscience \cite{chaudhuri_intrinsic_2019, bernardi_geometry_2020, chung_neural_2021, cohen_separability_2020, chung_classification_2018}, together with the extensive literature examining the phenomenology and role of different types of neural correlations \cite{panzeri_structures_2022, zylberberg_robust_2017}, we hope to apply the results from this study to further connect these two lines of inquiry.
-One particularly interesting approach in this direction would be to use Eq. \eqref{eq:general-T} to derive a set of metrics quantifying the effects of different types of neural correlations on the capacity for arbitrary data manifolds, complementing pre-existing measures describing the impact of geometry on the capacity \cite{chung_classification_2018, cohen_separability_2020}.
+One particularly interesting approach in this direction would be to apply our results to study the relationship between hierarchical correlation structures, geometry, and the organization of abstract knowledge, especially in the context of multilabel classification \cite{saxe_mathematical_2019, johnston2023abstract, bernardi_geometry_2020}.
+Another interesting approach would be to use Eq.\;\eqref{eq:general-T} to derive a set of metrics quantifying the effects of different types of neural correlations on the capacity for arbitrary data manifolds, complementing preexisting measures describing the impact of geometry on the capacity \cite{chung_classification_2018, cohen_separability_2020}.

 Second, our results regarding spheres with correlated axes suggest that self-supervised objectives which produce positive correlations between manifold axes could yield latent representations with favorable classification properties.
 If we further define manifold axes using the translation between an original image and its augmentation, such an objective could also produce representations which are disentangled with respect to, for example, color distortion and rotation \cite{higgins2017betavae, higgins_towards_2018}.
 We hope to pursue this line of research in subsequent work.